It’s All About Soul

-In December 1967, the same year The Beatles recorded Sgt.
-Pepper’s Lonely Hearts Club Band, and I was about to nosedive into the tormenting quagmire called puberty, my uncle and cousin travelled from sunny Spain to spend Christmas with us pale northerners in the land of eternal ice and snow.
+In December 1967, the same year The Beatles released Sgt.
+Pepper’s Lonely Hearts Club Band,and I was about to nosedive into the tormenting quagmire called puberty, my uncle and cousin travelled from sunny Spain to spend Christmas with us pale northerners in the land of eternal ice and snow.

 Distances were longer back then.
 Travelling to Oslo no easy task.
 Perhaps incomprehensible to the Nordic mind, but the truth was that not many, if at all any, travelled from Spain to partake in the beauty of the Norwegian winter wonderland in the late 1960s.
-It’s a fair guess to say that the majority of the Spanish population did not know we in the Nordic region had been using skis for 5000 years.
+It’s a fair guess to say that the majority of the Spanish population did not know that we in the Nordic region had been using skis for 5000 years.
 On the other hand, Spain was still unknown territory to most Norwegians.
 There were few charter flights.
 No parties on the beaches were pigs were grilled, no drunken Norwegians puking over the restaurant tables.
 In the virgin days of mass tourism, Spain had an exotic flavour of eternal sunshine, oranges, flamenco and bullfights.
 To some, however, it was not all about sunshine and cheap wine.
 Spain also had a dark stain of civil war and dictatorship.
-My uncle had moved to Barcelona for a combination of reasons; his somehow fragile health, and to be closer to various Catalan artists he had already befriended through his activities as impresario and gallery owner while still living in Germany.
-But although he had settled in Barcelona decades after Hemingway wrote about death in the afternoon, he got slightly touchy when the subject of Generalissimo Franco was brought up.
+Although he had settled in Barcelona for health reasons, and to be closer to artists he had befriended, and decades after Hemingway wrote about death in the afternoon, my uncle got slightly touchy when the subject was brought up.

 Their visit to Oslo, Norway in 1967, was not the first or last, but it was one where my uncle unintentionally kicked me spinning head first into the emotional ocean of puberty.